 Spectrum of traits:

-Constantino and his colleagues used the Social Responsiveness Scale (SRS), a questionnaire that measures the severity of autism traits, to analyze 347 pairs of identical twins between 3 and 19 years of age.
+Constantino and his colleagues used the Social Responsiveness Scale (SRS), a questionnaire that measures the severity of autism traits, to analyze 366 pairs of identical twins aged 4 to 18 years.

 Overall, there is an even distribution of autism traits among the twin pairs; the twins with autism are at one end of that distribution.
 This is consistent with the theory that autism traits span a spectrum across the population.